Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Alternative estimator

-The $\DIDM$ estimator in this paper can be extended to accommodate non-binary treatments, just as the $\DIDM$ estimator in \cite{dechaisemartin2020two} can also be extended to accommodate a non-binary treatment \citep[see Section 4 of the Web Appendix of][]{dechaisemartin2020two}.
-Then, the $\DIDM$ estimator in this paper just needs to be redefined as a weighted average of DIDs comparing the $t-1$ to $t$ outcome evolution in groups whose first treatment changes and whose other treatments do not change, to the outcome evolution in groups whose treatments do not change and with the same treatments in $t-1$.
+be a DID estimator comparing the $t-1$-to-$t$ outcome evolution in groups whose first treatment changes from $d'$ to $d$ and whose other treatments are equal to $\bm{d}^{-1}$ at both dates, to the same outcome evolution in groups whose treatments do not change and with the same treatments in $t-1$.
+With a non-binary treatment, the $\DIDM^f$ estimator is a weighted average of the $\DID^f_{d,d',\bm{d}^{-1},t}$ estimators, across $d$, $d'$, $\bm{d}^{-1}$, and $t$, normalized by the average change of the first treatment among switchers, to ensure the estimator can be interpreted as an effect produced by a one-unit increase of the first treatment.